 If you are thinking of letting your home, it is vital that you are aware of your legal rights and obligations.
 One of the first things you will need to do is register as a landlord with every local authority area that you let a house out in.
 You can find out more about landlord registration here.

-From 1 June 2013, when a property is advertised, landlords have to include their registration number in all adverts.
+When a property is advertised, landlords have to include their registration number in all adverts.

 Basic tenancy rights

 If you choose to rent out a property one of the things that you have to decide is what type of tenancy you are going to use.
 The tenancy agreement should be in writing and will be either a short assured tenancy or an assured tenancy, unless you are resident landlord (living in the same property as your tenant/s).
 If the tenancy agreement is not in writing, then it will automatically become a statutory assured tenancy, and this may mean you find it harder to get your property back when you need to.
 The short assured tenancy is the most common type of tenancy used by landlords.

 The following two points should be considered and noted if you decided to set up a short assured tenancy:

 - The agreement - has to be in writing and you must have served an AT5 form (this a legal document that can be downloaded here) to the tenant(s) prior to the tenancy agreement being signed.

 - The length of the lease - must be no less then six months.

 If you set up the short assured tenancy incorrectly then you may find that getting your property back is harder then you initially thought.
 You can find out more about tenancy agreements here.

 Landlords are generally responsible for the maintenance and major repairs to a property.
 This includes repairs to the structure and exterior of the property, heating and hot water installations, basins, sinks, baths and other sanitary installations.